-Although the Group reports its consolidated results in U.S. dollars, in 2013 the Group derived approximately 64.6 per cent. of its revenue from operating companies that have non-U.S. dollar functional currencies (in most cases, in the local currency of the respective operating company).
-Consequently, any change in exchange rates between the Group's operating companies' functional currencies and the U.S. dollar will affect its consolidated income statement and balance sheet when the results of those operating companies' functional currencies against the U.S. dollar will tend to reduce those operating companies' contributions in dollar terms to the Group's financial condition and results of operations.
-For example, in January 2014, the Argentinean peso underwent a severe devaluation, which is expected to decrease the Group's net assets in Argentina.
-The translation of results and cash flows of the company's Argentinean operations are also expected to be impacted.
+Although the Group reports its consolidated results in U.S. dollars, in 2014 the Group derived approximately 68 per cent. of its revenue from operating companies that have non-U.S. dollar functional currencies (in most cases, in the local currency of the respective operating company).
+Consequently, any change in exchange rates between the Group's operating companies' functional currencies and the U.S. dollar will affect its consolidated income statement and balance sheet when the results of those operating companies are translated into U.S. dollars for reporting purposes, as the Group cannot hedge against translational exposures.
+Decreases in the value of the Group's operating companies' functional currencies against the U.S. dollar will tend to reduce those operating companies' contributions in dollar terms to the Group's financial condition and results of operations.
+For example, in January 2014, the Argentine peso underwent a severe devaluation, impacting the net assets, results and cash flows of the company's Argentine operations when translated into U.S. dollars.
+During 2014 and 2015, several other currencies such as the Mexican peso, the Brazilian reais, the Canadian dollar, the Russian ruble and the euro underwent significant devaluation compared to the U.S dollar.